anshusinha26/Programming-Languages/README.md

 - The phone number used in the from\_ and to fields must be in E.164 format (e.g., "+123456789").
 - Additional configuration or modification may be required based on your specific use case or requirements.

-# 📈 Stock trading news alert
+# Stock Trading News Alert

 This is a Python script that retrieves stock price data using the Alpha Vantage API, news articles related to a specific company using the News API, and sends an SMS message with the stock price change and news details using the Twilio API.